The best places to live in Tokyo

-At first glance, it may seem impossible for an expat moving to Tokyo to consider where to live in a city that's one of the world's largest and also one of the most expensive.
+At first glance, it may seem impossible for an expat moving to Tokyo to consider where to live in a city that's one of the world's most extensive and expensive.

-Tokyo is a massive metropolis made up of small distinct neighbourhoods, several of which form a ward or ku.
+Tokyo is a massive metropolis comprising small distinct neighbourhoods, several of which form a ward or ku.
 There are 23 wards in total within Tokyo.
 Minato, Shibuya and Meguro are particularly popular with expats.

 These areas and suburbs in Tokyo are ideal for expats who prefer a locale that can offer plenty of international interaction as well as supermarkets and shopping options that shelve familiar items from home.

 Factors to consider when choosing an area or suburb of Tokyo

 There's a long list of factors to consider when choosing which house to make one's home in Tokyo.
-In many cases, the most important variables may differ dramatically from what took priority in an expat's home country.
+In many cases, the essential variables may differ dramatically from what took priority in an expat's home country.

 Those moving to Tokyo with children will also need to consider the proximity of an area to good schools.
 Most international schools in Tokyo are located in the heart of the city.